gh9869827/fifo-dev-common/README.md

 - `FifoEventQueueNetworkAsyncClient`: sends events immediately; receives events in a background task and enqueues them in a local `asyncio.PriorityQueue`.
 - `FifoEventQueueNetworkAsyncServer`: accepts **exactly one** client at a time (additional clients are rejected until the connection closes); sends events immediately and receives events in a background task, enqueuing them in a local `asyncio.PriorityQueue`.
+- `FifoEventQueueNetworkAsyncHub`: accepts multiple clients concurrently and delivers incoming events to an application-supplied callback with a per-client context object (including helpers to reply directly to the originating client or broadcast to all connected clients).
 - `make_server_tls_context()` / `make_client_tls_context()`: helpers to build **TLS 1.3–only** SSL contexts.
 - Optional pre-queue async handlers to process and optionally consume incoming events; includes a built-in correlation-ID handler for acknowledgements.
 - Optional mutual TLS (mTLS): peer authentication.